Cignal TV: Sari-Sari Channel

 Sari-Sari Channel is a 24-hour all-Filipino general entertainment channel joint-ventured by TV5 Network, Cignal TV and Viva Entertainment.
 It airs programs and movies from both the Viva portfolio and TV5 with channel's original productions in partnership with TV5's talents.
 It was launched on January 15, 2016.

 PBA Rush

 PBA Rush is a 24/7 channel which has been currently airing games of the Philippine Basketball Association.
 The channel is patterned after NBA TV and it airs live telecast of the PBA games (in English commentary), same day replays of PBA games, games from the PBA D-League, PBA Women's 3x3 and Batang PBA, Sports 360 and behind-the-scenes shows such as Kuwentong Gilas.

 NBA TV Philippines

 NBA TV Philippines is a 24/7 channel which has been currently airing games of the National Basketball Association.
 The channel is the Philippine counterpart of the league-dedicated channel in United States NBA TV and it airs live telecast of the NBA games.

-BuKo
+BuKo Channel

 BuKo (Buhay Komedya) is an all-comedy channel of Cignal in partnership with APT Entertainment.
 Its programming primarily focuses on classic local sitcoms and gag shows and as well as original programming.